Skip to main content

 featureKey (required)stringa unique key for feature flag

-variableKey (required)stringkey of the variable to be found for a feature flag with provided featureKey, can be found on Kameleoon Platform
+variableKey (required)stringkey of the variable to be found for a feature flag with the specified featureKey, can be found on Kameleoon Platform

 Throws